MachinisteWeb/node-atlas/README.en.md

     var NA = this,
         io = NA.io;

-    // Once we have a valid connection between the client and our back-end... io.sockets.on('connection', function (socket) {
+    // Once we have a valid connection between the client and our server... io.sockets.on('connection', function (socket) {

         // ...stay tuned on the "create-item-button" demand...